TypeStrong/typedoc-repros/README.md

-# TypeDoc + pnpm monorepo
+# TypeDoc + npm monorepo

-This is an example setup for projects using a pnpm monorepo with TypeDoc.
+This is an example setup for projects using a npm monorepo with TypeDoc.

-Note: WIP.
-Probably kinda broken.